BeycanPress/cryptopay-gateway-for-fluent-forms/readme.txt

 == Installation ==

-1. Upload the entire `/fluent_forms-cryptopay-gateway` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/cryptopay-gateway-for-fluent-forms` directory to the `/wp-content/plugins/` directory.
-2. Activate Fluent Forms - CryptoPay Gateway through the 'Plugins' menu in WordPress.
+2. Activate CryptoPay Gateway for Fluent Forms through the 'Plugins' menu in WordPress.
 3. Enjoy.

 == Changelog ==